-Day 1: 168 Jobs, Teamsters Local 320 Strike from the picket line
+Day 1: 168 Jobs, Teamsters Local 320 strike from the picket line

-The union’s regional leaders in Minneapolis rejected the county’s final contract offer on Saturday.
-After talking with the state’s Bureau of Mediation Services, the union greenlighted the strike, the first ever walkout in the county.
+The union’s regional leaders in Minneapolis rejected the county’s final contract offer last Saturday.
+After talking for several hours with the state’s Bureau of Mediation Services earlier this week, they greenlighted the strike, initiating the union’s first ever walkout in the county.

-The strike began at 7 a.m., with more than 20 union members from in and around the county district sporting skull-caps, Carhartt jackets, insulated gloves and steel-toed boots and holding large white signs with black and red lettering, “ON STRIKE ST. LOUIS COUNTY STAY AWAY.”
-The temperature hit 1 degree and the forecast called for a 60 percent of snowfall as the men warmed their hands above a smoking barrel in front of the county garage along Highway 169 near the former fairgrounds on the east side of Hibbing.
+For most, the strike began at about 7 a.m., with more than 20 union members from in-and-around the local county district sporting skull-caps, Carhartt jackets, insulated gloves, steel-toed boots and holding large white signs with black and red lettering, “ON STRIKE ST. LOUIS COUNTY STAY AWAY.”
+The temperature froze at 1 degree, as forecasters called for a 60 percent of snowfall.
+The men and women warmed their hands above a barrel of burning wood in several locations near the county garage, along Highway 169 on the east side of Hibbing.

-“We’d rather be out plowing roads,” Todd Lopac, a 51-year-old heavy equipment operator told the HDT outside the county building in Hibbing.
+“We’d rather be plowing the roads,” Todd Lopac, a 51-year-old heavy equipment operator told the Hibbing Daily Tribune on Wednesday morning.
 “This is hard on us.
 We have families.”

-Although Iron Rangers have long identified themselves as being “union strong” when it comes to the mining industry, this is the first ever union strike for Teamsters Local 320 in St. Louis County, where many of its members are responsible for plowing 3,300 miles of road.
-At 6,680 square miles, the county is the largest in Minnesota and the largest in the U.S. east of the Mississippi River.
+At 6,680 square miles, St. Louis County is the largest county in Minnesota, and the largest in the U.S. east of the Mississippi River.
+Here, the union members are responsible for plowing 3,300 miles of road stretching from Lake Superior to the U.S.-Canadian border.
+Though there isn’t metro-type traffic with 200,000 residents, cities like Duluth receive about 86 inches of snow per winter season.

-“This is the only way to get the county back to the table with the union,” Roger Meunier, a business agent for Teamsters Local 320 from Thief River Falls told the HDT on the county site in Hibbing.
-“The guys here would rather avoid striking and we don’t want to cause the taxpers any harm because of it.
+“This is the only way to get the county back to the table with the union,” Roger Meunier, a business agent for Teamsters Local 320 from Thief River Falls told the HDT on the site in Hibbing, which is shared by city, county and state workers.
+“The guys here would rather avoid striking and we don’t want to cause the taxpayers any harm because of it.
 We’d rather still be working.”

-With the union members striking indefinitely, the county is “calling on supervisors and other staff who are licensed and qualified for plowing,” according to a previous county statement.
-“Should there be a significant weather event across the entire county, the response time would be delayed for us to clear all the roads.”
+From Duluth, St. Louis County Administrator Kevin Gray voiced his concern about the strike.
+“It is disheartening that the situation came to this,” Gray said in an emailed statement on Wednesday afternoon.
+“The county was aggressive in making a solid offer that is responsible to many Teamster demands, so it’s heartbreaking to see our highway maintenance workers on the picket line, knowing the impact on them and their families; and it’s frustrating because of the impact on our citizens and our employees in other bargaining units.”

-This is the first strike here in recent memory, with both sides having described a plow strike in 2011 that was called off after a last-minute deal was reached.
+This is the first strike in the county in recent memory, with both sides having described a plow strike in 2011 that was called off after a last-minute deal was reached.

 It follows more than 33 hours of mediation since November 2019.
 In mid-December, the Teamsters Local 320 voted 112-1 to authorize the first step toward a possible strike.
 The union waited until 12:01 a.m. on Jan.
 1, before filing an intent to strike to the Minnesota Bureau of Mediation Services and St. Louis County.